wp-plugins/wp-ultimate-post-grid/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 1.7.2 =
+Update if you're experiencing issues when editing the grid

+= 1.7.1 =
+Update if you're experiencing issues when saving the grid

 = 1.7 =
 Update for some great new WP Ultimate Post Grid features